Thermoelectric power factors of defective scandium nitride nanostructures from first principles: Results and discussion

 In Figures \ref{fig:cond_Seebeck_155O} and \ref{fig:cond_Seebeck_333O} we present the resulting transmission functions and Seebeck coefficients profiles for the point-defected BT systems with central O impurities in place of N sites.
 The results of our calculations show that this kind of impurities have negligible effects on the profiles of Seebeck coefficients when compared to the effects of vacancies on N sites.
 This holds true whether the O impurities are isolated (333O) or packed in contiguous positions (155O).

-In Figures \ref{fig:cond_Seebeck_155v} and \ref{fig:cond_Seebeck_155O}, alongside the pristine and BT single‐point‐defected (1x)5x5+s systems, we also present the calculated transmission functions and Seebeck coefficient functions of systems combining—in contiguous positions and BT configuration—glide‐type and point defects (155\textit{v}+\textit{gl} and 155O+\textit{gl}).
-We observe that the presence of a glide‐type defect produces a pronounced decrease in the Seebeck coefficient profile in both cases, comparable to that induced by multiple vacancies at contiguous N sites.
-This allows us to understand that the effects related to vacancies association (\textit{v}+\textit{v}) are primarily electronic in nature when compared to the effects of oxygen associations (O+O or O+\textit{gl}), since they manifest similarly whether or not the vacancy is paired with a glide‐type defect, whereas the impact of an oxygen impurity adjacent to a glide‐type defect (O+\textit{gl}) is predominantly structural in nature when compared to \textit{v}+\textit{v}, as its profile reduction of the Seebeck function disappears in the absence of the glide‐type defect.
+In Figures \ref{fig:cond_Seebeck_155v} and \ref{fig:cond_Seebeck_155O}, alongside the pristine and BT single‐point‐defected (1x)5x5+s systems, we also present the calculated transmission functions and Seebeck coefficient functions of systems combining—in contiguous positions and BT configuration—{stacking faults} and point defects (155\textit{v}+{\textit{{sf}}} and 155O+{\textit{{sf}}}).
+We observe that the presence of a {stacking mismatch} produces a pronounced decrease in the Seebeck coefficient profile in both cases, comparable to that induced by multiple vacancies at contiguous N sites.
+This allows us to understand that the effects related to vacancies association (\textit{v}+\textit{v}) are primarily electronic in nature when compared to the effects of oxygen associations (O+O or O+{\textit{{sf}}}), since they manifest similarly whether or not the vacancy is paired with a stacking {fault}, whereas the impact of an oxygen impurity adjacent to a {planar} defect (O+{\textit{{sf}}}) is predominantly structural in nature when compared to \textit{v}+\textit{v}, as its profile reduction of the Seebeck function disappears in the absence of the {stacking mismatch}.

+In Figure \ref{fig:333_Seebeck}, we report the calculated Seebeck functions for selected BT 3×(3×3)\textit{+s} ScN NW systems.
+These functions were obtained {after a rigid shift of the conduction bands in order} to reproduce the 0.9 eV experimental gap.
+It can be observed that this procedure yields numerically reasonable results when compared with experimental values.
+However, this approximation overestimates the distance between the calculated chemical potential and the peak values of the Seebeck functions.
+Indeed, reducing the cross-section of the NW models leads to increasingly higher absolute peak values in the calculated Seebeck functions, and similar effects are observed when a rigid shift is applied to the energy bands.

+For this reason, the Seebeck functions calculated without the application of a rigid shift retain a greater physical significance in their analytical shape.
+In Figure \ref{fig:333_Seebeck} we can still observe a reduction in the absolute value of the Seebeck coefficients for systems with vacancies at N sites.
+Although these differences between the single- and double-vacancy defected systems are still present, they are less pronounced here than those observed between the peak values of the Seebeck functions calculated without applying a rigid shift (Figure \ref{fig:cond_Seebeck_333v}).

+{To summarize, we have identified two notable categories of defect structures that produce a significant effect on the shape of the Seebeck functions: \textit{v}+\textit{v} and O+\textit{{sf}}.
+These two categories of defects {might} be responsible for part of the experimental variability in the Seebeck coefficient reported in the experimental literature \cite{10.1063/1.4801886,doi:10.1021/acsaem.2c00485,doi:10.1021/acsaem.2c01672,MORECHEVALIER2025100674,bouteiller2025improving} and will be further {investigated} in the following subsection.}